 2025.02.01

-In 2023, KPOP CD sales recorded the highest ever, with total annual sales exceeding 100 million for the first time in KPOP history, marking the peak of the KPOP bubble.
+In 2023, KPOP CD sales recorded the highest ever, with total annual sales exceeding 100 million copies for the first time in KPOP history, marking the peak of the KPOP bubble.

 At the end of that column, the author made a suggestion to all KPOP fans.